 Wineries to visit in Alto Adige, and which wines to taste

 The best place to start exploring the vineyards of Alto Adige is “wine street” – known locally as Weinstraße (in German) or Strada del Vino (in Italian).
-This road starts in the southern end of the village of Cortina, and stretches for 10 kilometres to the village of Tramin to the north.
+This road starts in the southern end of the village of Salorno, and stretches for 40 kilometres to Bolzano, the capital city of Alto Adige.
 There are many wineries along the road, but we highly recommend the following.

 Peter Zemmer is a third-generation winemaker, who produces wines of remarkable quality.
 His Pinot Grigio Giatl received the Decanter Silver Medal in 2019, and his Pinot Noir Rolhut lifted the Decanter Bronze medal and the coveted Gambero Rosso “Two Glasses” award.

-Peter’s cellar is in Cortina, at the very beginning of wine street.
+Peter’s cellar is in Cortina, at the southern end of Weinstraße.
 His most important vineyard is Giatl, situated just 250 metres above sea level.
 This is where he cultivates his Gewurztraminer and Pinot Grigio grapes, which are then used to produce the award-winning Giatl Pinot Grigio Riserva wine.

 Peter also grows Pinot Noir grapes across two sites – Rolhut at 500 metres above sea level, and Vigna Kofl at 1000 metres.
 At such high elevation, acidity in the grapes keeps the red wine sharp and refreshing.
 Peter uses these grapes to make his premium Pinot Noir Riserva.